Upgrading ArcGIS Mission Server provides your organization with the software's latest features and improvements.

 Upgrade from 10.9 using the setup program

 As a security concern, some organizations have restraints in place that prevent the use of executable files (.exe) within their IT infrastructure.
-If your organization has similar constraints in place, you can alternatively install the software using setup.msi.
+If your organization has similar constraints, you can alternatively install the software using setup.msi.

 Keep in mind that it is recommended that you upgrade ArcGIS Mission Server using setup.exe.
 This file accepts all supported command line parameters and automatically installs setup.msi as part of the upgrade.